GabeScott/standard-works-vault/General Conference/1999 April - Love and Service.md

 As I get older and as I look back upon the world and upon the life that I have lived, I sense that it is the love that we share and the service that we render that really is the great payoff.

-Some years ago, near the end of a plane trip that I was on on an assignment, the stewardess came along asking what we wanted as a refreshment, as a drink.
+Some years ago near the end of a plane trip that I was on on an assignment, the stewardess came along asking what we wanted as a refreshment, as a drink.
 And I told her that I would take a 7-Up or some lemon drink.

 As she brought it to me and handed me the drink, she noticed my tie pin.
 And on my tie pin, which I have here in my hand—we were using these in the Scottish Mission years ago—there was the crest of the royal family of England.
 But in the center of that crest we had emblazed the London Temple.
 And so on this tie pin was the temple with that crest around it.
 As the stewardess handed me the 7-Up, she said, “My, that’s an unusual tie pin.
 What is on it?”